01/08/2025

 An accidental visualisation of technology

-ASCII is a well known visual language, most commonly accosiated with industries such tech, due to its retro-future aesthetic.
-Around for seemingly forever (at least during the digital age), I wanted to better understand this process, and how it rose to prominence.
+The well known visual language ASCII, is perharps most commonly associated with industries such tech, down to its retro-future style.
+Around for seemingly forever (at least during the digital age), I was intrigued to better understand this process, and how it rose to prominence.

-I’ve noticed the “ASCII” aesthetic popping up more frequently over the past 12 months.
-Having been interested in the style for some time, I hadn't taken a chance to understand the origin of this visual language.
+Having noticed the “ASCII” aesthetic popping up more frequently over the past 12 months or so, I was curious to better understand the origin of this visual language.

-On the surface, ASCII seems like a way of creating grid-based visuals using text, symbols or shapes, most likely triggered by input such as footage, gradients or 3D models.
-(A kind of procedural set up, black = 1 and white = 2, and assets are mapped between the variables).
-However after a deeper look into ASCII, I was fascinated by its origin.
+On the surface, ASCII appeared to me as a means of creating grid-based visuals using text, symbols or shapes, most likely triggered by input such as footage, gradients or 3D models (A kind of procedural set up, black = 1 and white = 2, and assets are mapped between the variables).
+However upon deeper investigation, I was fascinated by the origin of ASCII.

 What followed was a wave of reinterpretation.
 Creatives have abstracted the core principles as a means to create progressive methodologies.
-No longer restricted to working with the original 128 ASCII characters, but evolving the logic to work with shapes, imagery, illustration, colour, almost anything.
+No longer restricted to working with the original 128 ASCII characters, but shapes, imagery, illustration, colour, almost anything.
 Resulting in a contemporary visual language, that touches on a sense of nostalgia.

 CLOSING THOUGHTS